IADT-AdvancedJS/IADT-AdvancedJS.github.io/_posts/2018-03-13-react-router-intro.markdown

 For example, if you had a user profile component you could setup a route so that when the user clicks User Profile in the navigation bar, the user profile component gets rendered.

-To install React Router run `npm install react-router-dom` in your React project folder.
+To install React Router run `npm install react-router-dom --save` in your React project folder.

 Then, in the relevant `.js` file, import the following elements `import {BrowserRouter, Route, Link} from 'react-router-dom';`